 The A-10 Warthog - Useful is Beautiful

 Back when it was first introduced in the early 80s, the A-10 Thunderbolt was cited by the Washington Post as the ugliest and slowest jet in the Air Force.
-Due to it’s awkward looks, it was giving the name “Warthog” and the name stuck.
-If you are not familiar with the A-10 it is essentially a giant machine gun the size of a Volkswagen that fires 70 rounds of 7 inch armor piercing bullets per second, with two engines tacked on, some wings, and a carbon fiber bathtub for the pilot to sit in….
-That’s about it.
+Due to its awkward looks, it was giving the name “Warthog” and the name stuck.
+If you are not familiar with the A-10 it is essentially a giant machine gun the size of a Volkswagen that fires 70 rounds of 7-inch armor-piercing bullets per second, with two engines tacked on, some wings, and a carbon fiber bathtub for the pilot to sit in…. that’s about it.

-Over the last 40 years it has continuously proved itself to be incredibly useful in the role that it was built for (tank killer and close air support of troops on the ground).
+Over the last 40 years, it has continuously proved itself to be incredibly useful in the role that it was built for (tank killer and close air support of troops on the ground).
 During the initial Gulf War, the Warthogs destroyed over 4000 ground targets with the loss of only 4 aircraft.
 The Warthog has continued to operate successfully in campaigns against ISIS and other conflicts all over the globe.

 Due to the complexity of building a one size fits all multi-role air platform, the program is hundreds of billions over budget and aircraft are just now entering active service roles.
 As a result of these delays and the uncertainty around the F-35, it was decided in 2016 that the Warthog would continue to remain in service for the foreseeable future.

-Designing individual tools to solve a specific key mission can be better and more cost effective than building a single tool that solves every mission.
+Designing individual tools to solve a specific key mission can be better and more cost-effective than building a single tool that solves every mission.

 We Built Ourselves the Warthog of Android Launchers

 Most vendors created their own versions of a launcher for their Android devices, you can even install launchers from 3rd parties or other manufacturers on your device.
-The quote that always stood out to me from Computer World was “A good launcher can make a bad phone tolerable and a great phone phenomenal”.
+The quote that always stood out to me from Computer World was “A good launcher can make a bad phone tolerable and a great phone phenomenal.”